steelbreeze/state.js/doc/state.com.md

 It is possible to create other custom instance classes to manage state machine state in other ways (e.g. as serialisable JSON); just implement the same members and methods as this class.

 **isTerminated**:  , Indicates that the state manchine instance reached was terminated by reaching a Terminate pseudo state.

+Default behaviour for error messages is to throw an exception.
 ### StateMachineInstance.StateMachineInstance(name)

 Creates a new instance of the state machine instance class.